I'm sure I've eaten hundreds of my Mom's Cinnamon Rolls over the years.

 From scratch cinnamon rolls

-Put rolls, cut sides up, in prepared pan so that the spiral shows.
-Drizzle any remaining melted butter over the rolls.
+Transfer the rolls, cut sides up, in the prepared pan so that the spiral shows.

 I don't have to dirty a single licking pan and I can drink my coffee in peace while these babies cook and make the whole house smell GLORIOUS!